 Skip to main content

-The Octogen Platform Catalog API v1 is a server-to-server REST API for Catalog Partner organizations.
-It lets you search products across your granted catalogs, look up a product by its page URL, and list the catalogs your organization has been granted access to.
-Choose the REST API for API-key server workloads, or use the Catalog Partner MCP server for OAuth-based agent workflows.
+The Octogen Platform Catalog API v1 is a server-to-server REST API for Developer organizations.
+It lets you search products across active crawled catalogs, find products similar to a source product, look up a product by its page URL, request a product refresh, and maintain coverage URL lists that Octogen joins against its catalogs daily.
+Choose the REST API for API-key server workloads, or use the Developer MCP server for OAuth-based agent workflows.

 Base URL and content type